 I was lucky to have a partner and husband to help support me throughout my time as a life coach.
 Not everyone has the same support system I had though.
 My husband was very supportive of what I wanted to do and I could lean on him during the down times.
 But some people still have a mortgage and family to pay for.

-What to do if you want to be a life coach
+What to do if you want to become a life coach

-To this day, when people ask me if they should be a life coach I give them a very short answer: Don’t.
+To this day, when people ask me “is life coaching worth it?”
+I give them a very short answer: Don’t.